A 1971 founding document established CUNY BA and a University Committee to coordinate and guide the development of the new program.

 - the Executive Vice Chancellor for Academic Affairs or his/her designee,

-- a CUNY college president chosen by the Council of Presidents for a one-year term, or his/her designee,
+- a CUNY college president is chosen by the Council of Presidents for a one-year term or his/her designee,

-- six (6) faculty members and two (2) alternates from different colleges and different disciplines chosen by the University Faculty Senate for staggered [two] three-year terms, and
+- six (6) faculty members and two (2) alternates from different colleges and different disciplines chosen by CUNY BA and confirmed by the University Faculty Senate for staggered [two] three-year terms, and

 - five (5) CUNY Baccalaureate students nominated by the Academic Director and approved by the University Student Senate for one-year terms.